unreal-invent/documents/chippercall/privacy-policy/README.md

-This privacy policy governs your use of the software application Chippercall (“Application”) for mobile devices that was created by Chippercall Integrated Services.
+This privacy policy governs your use of the software application Chippercall (“Application”) for mobile devices that was created by Chippercall Integrated Systems (BN 7058305).
 The Application is a simple application that allows users make voice calls to telephone numbers using internet data.